lydiob7/project-template/README.md

 ### AppRoute

-This component is built over a Route component from react-router-dom, it adds a layout if needed and parse the path to have the PUBLIC_URL before the URI
+This component is built over a Route component from react-router-dom, it adds a layout if needed and parse the path to have the PUBLIC_URL before the URI.
+You can also indicate a private route and it will check the user state from the auth slice on the redux store.

 ```
 <AppRoute